-(1) Consists of (i) 3,494,579 ordinary shares directly owned by Arkin Dermatology, and (ii) and ordinary shares, to be issued immediately prior to the closing of this offering upon the automatic conversion of our outstanding promissory note between us and our controlling shareholder into an aggregate of ordinary shares immediately prior to the closing of this offering and assuming an initial public offering price of \$ per ordinary share which is the midpoint of the price range set forth on the cover page of this prospectus.
+(1) Consists of (i) 6,290,244 ordinary shares directly owned by Arkin Dermatology, and (ii) and 5,444,825 ordinary shares, to be issued immediately prior to the closing of this offering upon the automatic conversion of our outstanding promissory note between us and our controlling shareholder into an aggregate of 5,444,825 ordinary shares immediately prior to the closing of this offering and assuming an initial public offering price of \$12.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 The promissory note will be assigned to M.Arkin Dermatology Ltd. immediately prior to the conversion, and all ordinary shares will be held by M.Arkin Dermatology Ltd. The actual number of shares to be issued upon conversion of the promissory note will be determined by dividing the principal amount of the promissory note at the time of conversion by the initial public offering price per ordinary share in this offering.
 Mr. Moshe Arkin, the chairman of our board of directors, owns 100% of the outstanding share capital of Arkin Dermatology.
 As a result, Mr. Arkin has sole power to vote or to direct the vote and sole power to dispose or to direct the disposition of, all shares owned by Arkin Dermatology.
 Mr. Arkin disclaims beneficial ownership in the ordinary shares except to the extent of his pecuniary interest therein.
+The foregoing does not take into consideration any potential purchase by Arkin Dermatology of our ordinary shares in this offering.